MarcoTz/Recipes/Recipes/Bagels.md

 3. Rest for 1h
 4. Separated dough into 8 pieces, form them into 3-5cm long sausages and knead the ends together
 5. Rest for another 30min, then preheat oven to 200C convection
-6. Melt honey in 2 Tbps of hot water and mix egg yolk with milk
+6. Melt honey in 2 Tbsp of hot water and mix egg yolk with milk
 7. Brush bagels with honey water and egg mixture
 8. Bake for 20min